Multi-UAV Enabled Integrated Sensing and Wireless Powered Communication: A Robust Multi-Objective Approach: Problem Formulation And The Proposed Method

 \subsection{Waveform Synthesis, Convergence, and Complexity Analysis}

-Algorithm~1 summarizes the steps of the proposed method for jointly maximizing the minimum radar SINR and minimum communication throughput in a multi-UAV enabled ISWPC system.
+Algorithm~1 summarizes the steps of the proposed method for jointly maximizing the minimum radar SINR and minimum communication throughput in a multi-UAV enabled integrated sensing and wireless powered communication system.
 The proposed method consists of outer iterations which are denoted by superscript $i$.
 At each outer iteration, we have 3 steps associated with the subproblems in \ref{w}, \ref{joint} (which is denoted by superscript $\kappa$), and \ref{L}.
 At the end of the algorithm, we may synthesize the waveform $\mathbf{\widetilde{x}}_m$ from matrix $\mathbf{{X}}_m$ using e.g., the rank-1 approximation methods based on randomization techniques (see \cite{de2011design} for details).

 Note that to ensure convergence to a stationary point, the sequence of objective values of the problem in \eqref{maxmin1} must be ascending in each subproblem.
+More precisely, let $g (.)$ denote the aforementioned objective function.
+We can write

+where the inequalities above hold due to maximization performed in Subproblems \ref{w}, \ref{joint}, and \ref{L}, respectively.
 For the subproblems in \ref{w} and \ref{L}, the global maximum is obtained.
-Also, applying the proposed fractional programming and MM techniques to the design problem in \ref{joint} increases the associated objective function and, under mild conditions, provides stationary points of the problem.
+Also, applying the proposed fractional programming and MM techniques to the design problem in \ref{joint} increases the associated objective function and, under mild conditions, provides stationary points of the problem \cite{rezaei2019throughput}.
 Therefore, due to boundedness of the objective function in \eqref{maxmin1}, the sequence of objective values in \eqref{maxmin1} obtained by the proposed method converges.